 Different Forms of Procrastination

 Then there are thrill-seeking procrastinators.
 These people put things off because they feel like they work better under pressure or at the last minute.
 Have you ever written a term paper at 3 o’clock in the morning when it was due the next day?
-Do you feel like you’re doing your best work under pressure?
+Do you feel like you do your best work under pressure?
 Your adrenaline is up, and you’re working as hard as you can to meet your goal.
 You may be a thrill-seeking procrastinator.
 The trouble with being a thrill-seeking procrastinator is that it’s addictive.
 You become accustomed to that rush of adrenaline when you wait until last minute to do things.
-You start to feel like you can’t accomplish a task without feeling that hormone surging through you, but it’s not true.
+You start to feel like you can’t accomplish a task without feeling that hormone surging through you.
 Planning is usually the best way to go when it comes to completing tasks.
 You can stress yourself out to the point where you're frozen and can’t write that term paper.

 Procrastination Can Be Defeated